vivaria/edisonrul.ing/docs/source/cards/t/time-wizard.md

 ### Card Rulings

-●The effect of Time Wizard is a Ignition Effect, and therefore can only be activated during your Main Phase 1 or 2.
+*   The effect of Time Wizard is a Ignition Effect, and therefore can only be activated during your Main Phase 1 or 2.